TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Purpose | To produce data | To execute an instruction Value returning | Yes | No
 Examples | `5; a + b; len(array)` | `x = 5; if ... else ...; for ...; return value; import "fmt"; i++`

+### Code structure

+The goal of this code structure is readability with minimum context switching.
+If a global constant or variable is used by one specific object, we can place it right above that specific object for better locality.

+1. Package declaration
+1. Import statements
+1. Global constants
+1. Global variables
+1. Types
+    -   Type A that depends on Type B
+        -   Constructor function
+        -   Methods
+    -   Type B with no dependencies
+1. Functions

 ## Package